 - 8-10 exercises should be performed to target the major muscle groups: Chest, back, shoulders, biceps, triceps, abdomen, quadriceps and hamstrings

 Also remember that you need 48 hours of rest for any muscle you are training.
 Beyond that, how you go about it can vary.
-So here are a few popular options for you to consider:
+So here are a few popular options of muscle groups to work together:

 Option 1: Training Opposing Muscle Groups